probmods/dippl/chapters/06-mcmc.md

     <textarea id="namingOutput"></textarea>
 </div>

 WebPPL uses this addressing transform to make names available for MH.
-Overall, the original programs undergoes two transformations in order to make information available to the probabilistic primitives.
+Overall, the original program undergoes two transformations in order to make information available to the probabilistic primitives.
 The naming transform makes stack-addresses available, and the CPS transform then makes continuations available.

 ## Particle filters with rejuvenation

 One flaw with [particle filtering](05-particlefilter.html) is that the 'past' of the particles cannot be adjusted.
 This can result in poor performance for some models.
 In contrast, MCMC is all about local adjustment to the execution history.
 These methods can be combined in what is often called particle filtering with *rejuvenation*: after each time the particles are resampled the MH operator is applied to each particle, adjusting the 'history so far' of the particle.
 To do so we must keep track of the trace of each particle, and we must change the above implementation of MH to stop when the latest point executed by the particle is reached.
-In WebPPL this algorithm is available as `ParticleFilterRejuv`.
+WebPPL provides this algorithm as `ParticleFilterRejuv`.

 <!-- TODO: mixture model.. -->